 2. Start with places you do go and places you feel comfortable if you go to the same shop and see the same person on the till, smile, say hello if you don’t already do so, then pay them a compliment.

 3. Join online support groups and start making incredible friends online.
 Any negativity in a support group, leave those comments be, and look for those helping each other.
 There are some amazing ones who have been through what you have and understand you completely.
 Stay positive in any of your responses and uplifting.

 4. Don’t listen to your self-doubt in your mind.
 Listen to your instincts.

 5. Start by smiling at everyone you meet, those who don’t smile back, don’t stop smiling at them next time you see them.
 They may find it as hard as you do to make friends.

 6. Don’t judge others.
 As you know, all too well, we all have a story.

 7. Next step is to start to say hello to everyone you meet, and you’ll begin to feel better when you get some hellos back, don’t worry about those who don’t.
 Anything could be happening in their life.

 8. Once you are feeling a little more confident, say hello and pay them a compliment.
 If they respond, ask them their name.

-9. Listen to them, ask questions and answers questions.
+9. Listen to them, ask questions and answer questions.
 Friendships are give and take.